JiuTongBro/MultiView_Inpaint/README.md

 - Firstly, go to the `gs-simp` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/gs-simp), follow the preparation and the first-stage running.
 - Secondly, go to the `svd_inpaint1` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/svd_inpaint1) to run the multi-view inpainting.
-- Thirdly, go to the `Segment-and-Track-Anything` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/Segment-and-Track-Anything-Supplementary-Code) to run the re-integrate the inpainted object into the scene background.
+- Thirdly, go to the `Segment-and-Track-Anything` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/Segment-and-Track-Anything-Supplementary-Code) to re-integrate the inpainted object into the scene background.
-- Finally, go to the `gs-simp` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/gs-simp) and follow the second-part running.
+- Finally, go to the `gs-simp` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/gs-simp) and follow the second-stage running.
 - (Optionnal) Run the `metrics/cmp.py` for metric evaluation.

 ## FAQ